excalibur1234/pacui/README.md

 ```
 Instead of a list of all available packages, a much shorter already filtered list is displayed.
 Simply select the "cantata" package you want to install and press ENTER in order to install it.

-If an argument contains special characters, it has to be quoted.
-For example when using regular expressions in order to search package file names starting with "zsh":
+If an argument contains special characters, it has to be passed on as string.
+This can be achieved differently depending on the used shell.
+For example when using regular expressions in zsh in order to search package file names starting with string "archlinux-":
 ```
-pacui s "^zsh"
+pacui s '^archlinux-'
 ```

 ### Start PacUI without UI: Passing Arguments to AUR helper or Pacman